Real effective exchange rate (index; narrow definition; 27 economies) - Spain - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 History.
-Take a look at some simple statistics we calculated on the full sample: the effective exchange rate recorded a bottom of 68.93 in February 1964; it reached its maximum of 109.10 in February 1992; it averaged 92.54.
+Here’s a quick look at a few statistics computed on the full sample: the effective exchange rate averaged 92.55; it recorded its maximum of 109.10 in February 1992; it reached its minimum of 68.93 in February 1964.

 Latest values